jsummers/deark/readme.txt

 The Deark source code is structured like a library, but it's not intended to be used as such.

-Future versions might have some of the following features:
+Future versions might have more of the following features:
  - Extract files from floppy disk image formats
  - Decompress compressed data and archive formats
  - Detokenize tokenized BASIC programs
- - Convert bitmap font formats to some portable font format
  - Any image format supported by XnView, and not by any well-maintained open source software, is a candidate for being supported, no matter how obscure it may be.